Enjoy a great read and look more deeply at our world and yourself.

-Order any title at Amazon or from your favorite bookstore.
+Order from Amazon, barnesandnoble.com, iuniverse.com or your favorite bookstore.

 The hottest nightclub star in 1930s Havana guards two secrets: She is a Polish-born American Jew, and she has a penis.
 This leaves Lola Flores living in constant fear.
 Cuba subjects her to assault and revolution.
 New York brings a volatile friendship with gangster Ben “Bugsy” Siegel, a treacherous champion in newspaper columnist Walter Winchell and a risky agreement with FBI director J. Edgar Hoover.
 Hollywood produces an ill-fated romance, a terrifying meeting in Las Vegas and gangland upheaval.
 In San Francisco, Lola confronts the House Un-American Activities Committee when she defends television star Lucille Ball.
 Battling inner demons, Lola walks a tightrope in a world that applauds her talent but refuses to accept her as she is.